-The law that governs the power and responsibilities held by police and other law enforcement officers is outlined in the Law Enforcement (Power and Responsibilities) Act 2002 (LEPRA).
-LEPRA sets out a number of safeguards for interactions between police and the public.
-The power of police to stop and search an individual under certain circumstances is regulated by LEPRA.
+In NSW the law that governs and regulates the search powers held by NSW police officers and other law enforcement officers is outlined in the Law Enforcement (Power and Responsibilities) Act 2002 (LEPRA).

-Section 21 of LEPRA allows a police officer to search and detain a person if the police officer suspects on reasonable grounds that the person has in their possession (or under their control) any of the following:
+Part 4 S21 of LEPRA explains how a police officer can search and detain a person if the police officer suspects on reasonable suspicion that the person has in their possession (or under their control) any of the following:

-According to R v Rondo, a reasonable suspicion involves more than a possibility, but less than a reasonable belief.
+Reasonable suspicion according to the R v Rondo case ‘involves less than a reasonable belief but more than a possibility.’
 The suspicion must have a factual basis, it cannot be based on hearsay or speculation.
 The belief must be formulated at the time of stopping and searching the person, it cannot be formed during the search or after the search.

 The following situations do not, in themselves, give rise to reasonable suspicion:

 If police ask you to disclose your name and address, it’s best to comply with this request.
-However, you are not obliged to answer any other questions put to you by the police.
+However, you are not obliged to answer any further questions put to you by the police officer.

 Never tell police that you are consenting to a search.
 You can still comply with their instructions, but it is best to never expressly give consent for a search.
-If you give consent, the police don’t need to prove that they had a reasonable suspicion to search you.
+If you give consent, the police don’t need to prove that they had a reasonable suspicion to search you prior to doing so.

 If the police choose to search you, it’s best to remain calm and cooperative.

-Always ask to obtain legal advice before consenting to an interview or speaking with the police further.
+Always ask to obtain legal advice before consenting to an interview or further discussions with the police at the police station.
 It is your right to have a lawyer present during a police interview and the police must comply with this request.

 Have You Been Charged with a Criminal Offence in NSW?
 Contact Hamilton Janke Lawyers